-Towards a Performance Tool Interface for OpenMP: An Approach Based on Directive Rewriting
+Design and Prototype of a Performance Tool Interface for OpenMP

-Bernd Mohr+, Allen D. Malony^{}, Sameer Shende^{}, and Felix Wolf+
+Bernd Mohr+, Allen D. Malony, Sameer Shende, and Felix Wolf+

-Dept. of Computer and Information Science University of Oregon {malony,sameer}@cs.uoregon.edu

-+Research Centre Jülich, ZAM Jülich, Germany {b.mohr,f.wolf}@fz-juelich.de
+Dept. of Computer and Information Science University of Oregon {malony,sameer}@cs.uoregon.edu Research Centre Jülich, ZAM Jülich, Germany {b.mohr,f.wolf}@fz-juelich.de

 Abstract.
-In this article we propose a "standard" performance tool interface for OpenMP, similar in spirit to the MPI profiling interface in its intent to define a clear and portable API that makes OpenMP execution events visible to performance libraries.
-When used together with the MPI profiling interface, it also allows tools to be built for hybrid applications that mix shared and distributed memory programming.
-We describe an instrumentation approach based on OpenMP directive rewriting that generates calls to the interface and passes context information (e.g., source code locations) in a portable and efficient way.
-Our proposed OpenMP performance API further allows user functions and arbitrary code regions to be marked and performance measurement to be controlled using new proposed OpenMP directives.
-The directive transformations we define are implemented in a source-tosource translation tool called OPARI.
-We have used it to integrate the TAU performance analysis framework [13] and the automatic event trace analyzer EXPERT [17, 18] with the proposed OpenMP performance interface.
-Together, these tools show that a portable and robust solution to performance analysis of OpenMP and hybrid applications is possible.
+This paper proposes a performance tools interface for OpenMP, similar in spirit to the MPI profiling interface in its intent to define a clear and portable API that makes OpenMP execution events visible to runtime performance tools.
+We present our design using a source-level instrumentation approach based on OpenMP directive rewriting.
+Rules to instrument each directive and their combination are applied to generate calls to the interface consistent with directive semantics and to pass context information (e.g., source code locations) in a portable and efficient way.
+Our proposed OpenMP performance API further allows user functions and arbitrary code regions to be marked and performance measurement to be controlled using new OpenMP directives.
+To prototype the proposed OpenMP performance interface, we have developed compatible performance libraries for the EXPERT automatic event trace analyzer [17, 18] and the TAU performance analysis framework [13].
+The directive instrumentation transformations we define are implemented in a source-to-source translation tool called OPARI.
+Application examples are presented for both EXPERT and TAU to show the OpenMP performance interface and OPARI instrumentation tool in operation.
+When used together with the MPI profiling interface (as the examples also demonstrate), our proposed approach provides a portable and robust solution to performance analysis of OpenMP and mixed-mode (OpenMP + MPI) applications.